mozilla/inclusion/evaluation_tools/coc-assessment-tool/purpose-statement.md

-Usually, this is an introductory sentence or section, and should frame the use of a Code of Conduct within the community’s values and goals.
+The Purpose Statement, is usually an introductory sentence or section.
+It should frame the use of a Code of Conduct within the community’s values and goals.

 Below, is an example of a positive purpose statement: